hieuhhhhhhh/learning2/README.md

-may biet bo may la ai ko
+may biet bo may la ai?